Kimserey/Arche/post.md

 Following the architecture diagram, we place the __common code__ in its own library.
 The Site project contains the __Shell / Page / Webpart / Module__ categories.

-F# allows us to ensure the references are one way only.
+F# enforces the references direction.
 Only bottom files can reference top files, your functions must be defined first before you can use it.
-Therefore, if we keep the modules at the top level, it will indirectly make the modules the code with the least dependencies in the project.
+Therefore, if we keep the modules at the top level, it will indirectly make the module's code have the least dependencies in the project.

 ### Common - Domain